A counterpart to Nuns Are Spooky

-- Running Scared - Billy Crystal and Gregory Hines play cops who arrest a priest and a nun who they think are smuggling drugs from Columbia.
+- Running Scared - Billy Crystal and Gregory Hines play cops who arrest a priest and a nun who they think are smuggling drugs from Colombia.
 After they find out they aren't, the nun hits one of them with a ruler.

 - The Princess Diaries: Bystander calling the police on a cell phone?
 Whatever.
 Nun calling the police on a cell phone, getting put on hold, and letting out an exasperated "Oh for the love of God"?
 Hilarity Ensues!